DianGram/FSND_capstone/README.md

 ## Udacity Full Stack NanoDegree Capstone Project

 ### Overview
-For my Capstone project, I am implementing an app for a non-profit called Feed the Kids.
+For my Capstone project, I am implementing a simplified app for a non-profit called Feed the Kids.
+It is to be used by the public to view opportunities to volunteer and by employees of the company to manage tasks and volunteers.
 There are two tables: Tasks and Volunteers, and two roles:  Assistant and Director.
 Auth0 is used to authenticate users.
 * The Assistant Role:
     *  Can view, create, and update Volunteers